mowshon/simplemysql/README.md

-#SimpleMysql
-Python3 Compatible Version of simplemysql.
+Python3 Compatible Version of simplemysql.<br>
 An ultra simple wrapper for Python MySQLdb with very basic functionality.

 ## Installation